Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Supplementary materials

 These equations can be easily generalized to the case of (Abelian) edge quasiparticles of type $a$ encircling bulk quasiparticles of type $b$:

 where $2\theta_{ab}$ is the argument of the monodromy matrix element, i.e. the statistical phase resulting from a full braid of anyon $a$ around anyon $b$.

-Taking into account the possibility of Coulomb domination, we note that its chief effect is that quasiparticles may not be introduced into the interference loop one-by-one as the magnetic field is ramped up; instead one may envision a situation where the QH droplet first shrinks and then a clump of quasiparticles is introduced and restores it to its original size (whereupon the process repeats).
-It is not hard to see that this can result in suppression of certain periodicities but cannot possibly introduce new ones.
-For a more detailed analysis of the consequences of this phenomenon the reader is referred to~\cite{Keyserlingk2015}; the goal of our manuscript is to present the spectral features actually seen in the experiment.
-We believe that the sample preparation technique reported in this paper reduces the likelihood of Coulomb domination in our devices; the observed spectral peaks seem to confirm our expectation.
-We now turn our attention to the $\nu=5/2$ state.
+Discounting for the moment a possibility of Coulomb domination, which we will address later, we apply these considerations to the $\nu=5/2$ state.
 The possible charged excitations in this state are $e/4$ quasiparticles, $e/2$ Laughlin quasiparticles and electrons.
 As usual, electrons have trivial braiding with anything else, resulting in the expected Aharonov--Bohm oscillations with period $\Delta\Phi=\Phi_0$.
 Meantime $e/2$ quasiparticles have $2\theta_{e/2}= \pi$ (irrespective of the candidate state) and hence whenever they interfere around other $e/2$ quasiparticles, the period of Aharonov--Bohm oscillations is $\Delta\Phi=\Phi_0/2$.
 However, should they interfere around $e/4$ quasiparticles instead, the monodromy becomes $2\theta_{e/2,e/4}= \pi/2$ (also irrespective of the candidate state,~\cite{Bishara2008a,Bishara2009a}), and therefore

 yielding the periodicity of $\Delta\Phi=\Phi_0/2$ once again.
 Finally, there are $e/4$ quasiparticles, which are the most interesting kind since they are expected to be non-Abelian.
 Since they are Abelian with respect to the $e/2$ quasiparticles, we can use the aforementioned considerations to find